SMGCommunity/Syati_Init/README.md

-A Template for making Syati Modules
+The base initilizer for Syati Modules.
+Required for most (if not all) Syati Modules to work properly.